SnapStream

 SnapStream is a privately held software company based in Houston, Texas, United States that focuses on building TV monitoring software for organizations in broadcast, government and education.
 Prior to developing TV Search, SnapStream was long recognized in the consumer world of HTPC for the creation of Beyond TV.
 However, Beyond TV has not been updated since 2010, as a result of the company shifting focus towards the Enterprise Search product.

 Products

 SnapStream TV Search

-In mid-2007, SnapStream developed an enterprise product using its own namesake, for the purposes of searching, recording and monitoring television.
+In mid-2007, SnapStream developed the SnapStream enterprise app for the purposes of searching, recording and monitoring television.
 SnapStream, the TV search engine, enables users to interface with television as a clippable, editable and linkable medium from their Mac or PC.
 SnapStream was a broadcast industry pioneer in creating such a crossover device, converging search engine capabilities and digital video recording.
 Today, the TV search appliance is deployed at all kinds of organizations in government, education and entertainment who closely monitor and archive traditional television media.